Preventative Maintenance: Saving Money in the Long Run

 FAQs

-Is preventive maintenance cost-effect as compared to reactive maintenance?
+Is preventive maintenance cost-effective as compared to reactive maintenance?

 Yes, it sure is.
-As in preventive maintenance steps are taken to prevent serious issues like mold on your ceiling or system failure.
-While in reactive maintenance you fix it when it needs fixing, which can cause costly repair bills depending on the gravity of the damage.
+As in preventive maintenance, steps are taken to prevent serious issues like mold on your ceiling or system failure.
+While in reactive maintenance, you fix it when it needs fixing, which can cause costly repair bills depending on the severity of the damage.

 Which tasks can be handled at home without a professional?